beAWARE-project/ontology/README.md

 ### Representing Analyzed Data
 The beAWARE ontology also encompasses information relevant to the analysis of input data coming from various sensors.
-The core constructs in the ontology for representing the information fed to the ontology from the analysis components are illustrated in the following figure.
+The following figure illustrates the core constructs for representing the information fed to the ontology from the analysis components.

 ![beAWARE-ontology-analysis-schema.png](images/beAWARE-ontology-analysis-schema.png)